zandrewitte/metro-assessment/README.md

 # Metro Ingestion Assessment

-This assessment is used as a introductory course for the ACDC (Automotive Cloud Data Collector) project.
-This assessment aims to familiarise you with the technologies and problems that you would face working on ACDC.
+This assessment is used as a introductory course to the SMACK stack

 ## Prerequisites
 - It is mandatory to use Scala and it's ecosystem for this coding challenge.